rnoth/lib/README.md

 	- return true iff element is in set

+- `set_prefix(Set *set, void *prefix, size_t length)`

+	- return true iff there are elements with the prefix prefix

 - `set_query(Set *set, void *prefix, size_t length)`

-	- returns a list of elements with the prefix prefix
+	- returns a vector of elements with the prefix prefix

 every operation has a version design for use with cstrings, they are `set_adds()`, `set_rms()`, `set_membs()`, and `set_querys()`, respectively